ZSKYC/BetterWIN-RDP/README.md

 # Upinel/BetterRDP Optimization Settings

-The `UpinelBetterRDP.reg` is a Windows Registry file that is designed to enhance your Remote Desktop Protocol (RDP) session by enabling 60FPS, GPU acceleration, and RemoteFx features.
-These optimizations aim to provide a smoother and more responsive remote desktop experience.
+该 `UpinelBetterRDP.reg` is a Windows Registry file that is designed to enhance your Remote Desktop Protocol (RDP) session by enabling 60FPS, GPU acceleration, 和 RemoteFx features.
+These optimizations aim to provide a smoother 和 more responsive remote desktop experience.

 ## Disclaimer